I have the skills to bat in tough situations: Shahrukh Khan | Sports-Games

 I have the skills to bat in tough situations: Shahrukh Khan

-Entrusted with the task of finishing off matches, Punjab Kings batsman M Shahrukh Khan says he has the ability to adapt and skills to bat anywhere and see the team through tough situations.
+Entrusted with the task of finishing off matches, Punjab Kings batsman M Shahrukh Khan says he has the ability to adapt and skills to bat anywhere.

 Khan made 47 off 36 balls and helped Punjab cross 100 in their IPL match against Chennai Super Kings here on Friday. ''My role is playing down the order as a finisher but you don't expect to go out and blast in every game because there will be situations where the team bundles out and you need to take responsibility and see the team through,'' he said at the post-match press conference.

 ''I'm branded as a complete finisher.
 I am a good batsman, I was batting up the order for Tamil Nadu for a couple of years.
 So, I've been batting at the top order.
-I have the skill to bat and see the team through in tough situations. ''I think I've really developed my game as a finisher in the last couple of years but still, my core game is still with me- See the ball and play normal cricketing shots,'' he added.
+I've the skill in me to bat and see the team through in tough situations. ''I think I've really developed my game as a finisher in the last couple of years but still, my core game is still with me- See the ball and play normal cricketing shots,'' he added.

 The 25-year-old right-hander said it was a good learning curve to play in the presence of top players.